 - Credits earned through prior learning (e.g., challenge exams, portfolio assessment, or CLEP/Advanced Placement)

 Audited (AU) classes are not considered attempted or earned and are not eligible for financial aid.

 Student progress will be measured based on the total number of attempted credits on the transcript at each review.
 Student records will be reviewed against all three of the following criteria:

 I. Minimum Cumulative Grade Point Average (GPA)

 16 or more 2.0

 II.
 Minimum Earned Credits (Completion Rate)

-Calculate by taking “Total Earned Credits” divided by “Total Attempted Credits”.
+Calculated by taking “Total Earned Credits” divided by “Total Attempted Credits”.

 III.
 Maximum Time Frame